jimmypalelil/shopify-backend/README.md

 > npm run start

-go to localhost:3000/search?q=...

-type in search query after "q="
+go to http://localhost:3000/search?q=... in your browser and type in search query after "q="

 This will display the images